-- "(24) OFFICIAL or CITY OFFICIAL includes the following persons, except when used in Article III-A (lobbyist regulations): - (A) City council members. - (B) Municipal judges. - (C) The city manager, the first assistant city manager, and all assistant city managers. - (D) The city auditor and the first assistant city auditor. - (E) The city attorney and the first assistant city attorney. - (F) The city secretary and the first assistant city secretary. - (G) All department directors and their supervisors. - (H) Members of all boards, commissions, committees, and other bodies created by the city council pursuant to city ordinance or federal or state law, including bodies that are only advisory in nature. - (I) City council appointed members of boards of entities that were not created by the city council. - (J) Chief financial officer."
+- "(24) OFFICIAL or CITY OFFICIAL includes the following persons, except when used in Article III-A (lobbyist regulations): - (A) City council members. - (B) Municipal judges. - (C) The city manager, the first assistant city manager, and all assistant city managers. - (D) The city auditor and the first assistant city auditor. - (E) The city attorney and the first assistant city attorney. - (F) The city secretary and the first assistant city secretary. - (G) All department directors and their supervisors. - (H) Members of all boards, commissions, committees, and other bodies created by the city council pursuant to city ordinance or federal or state law, including bodies that are only advisory in nature. - (I) City council appointed members of boards of entities that were not created by the city council. - (J) Chief financial officer. - (K) For purposes of Chapter 12A only, a citizen volunteer on committees or task forces formed by boards and commissions." - SECTION 11.

-SECTION 11.
 That Section 12A-3, "Improper Economic Benefit," of Article II, "Present City Officials and Employees," of Chapter 12A, "Code of Ethics," of the Dallas City Code is amended to read as follows: